Uenuku: Haere

 Haere is a Ngāi Tūhoe name for another atua of the rainbow.
 There are at least three representing brothers, or forms: Haere-kohiko, Haere-waewae and Haere-atautu.
 One story says they went to avenge their father's death, and failed the first time on breaking a rule of tapu, and then later succeeded with the use of incantations.
 In some ancient traditions, Moekahu the dog atua of Tūhoe is said to be their sister.
 Very little is still remembered of Haere.

 ʻĀnuenue

 In Hawaiian mythology, ʻĀnuenue is a rainbow maiden who acts as the messenger for her brothers Kāne and Kanaloa who frequently send her to collect the offspring of Kū and Hine.
 She plays a minor role in the story of Lau-ka-ʻieʻie, but features more prominently as the ghost of Laka in another story.
 She may be known across Polynesia as Anuanua.

+Film

+Alun Bollinger filming with Helen Bollinger on sound and Geoff Murphy Photo Barry Thomas Waimarama 1973.

+"Uenuku" was a 1974 film by Blerta's Acme Sausage Company (ASC), directed by Geoff Murphy with Alun Bollinger on camera and a large cast and crew.
+It was commissioned by the Broadcasting Corporation of NZ and managed by Peach Wemyss Astor Ltd. It was a freewheeling adaptation of the story of Uenuku and his lover, the mist maiden.
+Filmed in Waimarama, it was the first TV drama to be entirely performed in te reo (The Listener magazine softened viewers by providing a translation prior to screening).